platformsh/platformsh-docs/docs/src/guides/wordpress/vanilla/customize.md

     Add some helpful dependencies, and modify your WordPress site to read from a Platform.sh environment.
 ---

-Deploying WordPress without Composer on Platform.sh is not recommended, but should you wish to do so there are a few additional modifications you will need to make to your repository.
+Deploying WordPress without Composer on Platform.sh isn't recommended, but should you wish to do so there are a few additional modifications you need to make to your repository.

 ## Place WordPress core into a subdirectory